andersonclara/uiux_workshop/README.md

 - **Consistency:** Reuse colors, typography, components, and patterns throughout your design.
 - **Balance:** Distribute elements so the interface feels visually stable.

-Good design isn't just about making something look nice — it should make the interface easier to understand and use.
+Good design isn't just about making something look nice.
+It should also make the interface easier to understand and use **intuitively**.

 ---